Lapland-UAS-Tequ/tequ-jetson-setup/README.md

 ## 2. Flash image to SD card
 - Use for example Raspberry PI imager tool
 - https://downloads.raspberrypi.org/imager/imager_latest.exe
+- Optionally you can use NVIDIA SDK Manager to flash Jetson.

 ## 3. Boot Jetson with SD card
 - Plug SD card